xoascf/SuRun/SuRun/ReadMe.txt

 ToDo:
 ---------------------
 * On Login after Logout Explorer sometimes crashes with IATHook enabled
+* When User is in SuRunners and Explorer runs as Admin, tell user to logoff!
+* [Add IsInSuRunners() to shell hooks]
 * Show Tray Tooltip after elevated AutoRunning a process

 To be done in future: